 - If the patient has a history of depression or anxiety

 Research has shown the risk of tolerance and abuse now makes opioids a poor choice for chronic pain.
-Although, providers are using these powerful medications more for acute pain instead of chronic.
+Although, providers are using these powerful medications more for acute pain instead.
 Then, using other treatment options for those suffering from chronic conditions.

-If given opioid pain medication as a treatment option from your physician, it’s important to use them only as intended; to treat pain.
+If given opioid pain medication as a treatment option from your physician, it’s essential to use them only as intended; to treat pain.

 Recognizing Signs of Opioid Addiction and Withdrawals

-With opioids being more and more common, it’s important to recognize if someone is suffering from addiction.
+With opioids being more and more common, it’s essential to realize if someone is suffering from addiction.
 Medicare will cover Methadone in certain situations.
 To better understand how your prescription plan pays, contact the company or agent that sold you the policy.